NBISweden/workshop-reproducible-research/docs/git.md

 * Run `git branch`.
 This will show you the name of the current branch.
 By default this will be "*master*".

 !!! attention
-    We have not mentioned branches, and will not go into details about branches here, but they are a major feature of git.
+    We have not mentioned branches yet (it is touched on at the end) but they are a major feature of git.
 They allow you to have different "versions" of a repository.
 As an example, during software development it is common to have a release branch containing code that is working correctly, and a development branch containing code with new features and fixes but also potential bugs that have not been fixed yet.
 Once the development branch is fixed and working, it can be merged into the release branch.
 End-users will typically use the code in the release branch only.

 * Now we will push the latest commits to the master branch to our remote origin: